memtest86plus/memtest86plus/README.md

     * modifies the console to print a newline after every change to the frame buffer
       * useful in logging over serial where an escape or newline is needed
     * only used when using console/serial output
+  * testlist=*x,y,z*
+    * where *x,y,z* is a list of the numerical values of the tests to run.
+    * if specified, the initial test configuration is modified such that only the specified tests in the list are active.
+The list should be comma separated For example: `testlist=0,1` would only run tests 0 and 1.

 ## Keyboard Selection